androolloyd/dappnode-lattice-connect/README.md

 This package exposes `3000` for the lattice-connect relay and `1883` for the MQTT broker.

 **WARNING: The default GridPlus Wallet (https://lattice.gridplus.io/) is only accessible over HTTPS.
-You'll need to install the [Lattice-Manager](https://github.com/MysticRyuujin/dappnode-lattice-manager) package to manage your Lattice1 OR Expose 3000 over HTTPS whenever you want to upload an ABI pack (this is not recommended)**
+You'll need to install the [Lattice-Manager](https://github.com/MysticRyuujin/dappnode-lattice-manager) package to manage your Lattice1 OR Expose 3000 over HTTPS whenever you want to upload an ABI pack OR when configuring MetaMask for the first time (this is not recommended)**

+You can get around this requirement by using [Frame](https://frame.sh/)

 Follow these instructions on your Lattice1 to connect (SSH to your Lattice1):